 There are hidden fees that are attached to the balance transfer.
 You will have to pay the annual fee that ranges between $100 to %500 for most credit cards but along with that you also have to pay transfer fee which is 1% or 2% of the total amount that you will be transferring from other banks.
 So balance transfers are not entirely free.

-3. Negative affect on credit score
+3. Negative effect on credit score

 The worst drawback of credit card balance transfer is the negative effect on your credit cards core.
 Every time you transfer your debt from one card to another card, your credit score might get affected.
 It mostly depends on the new credit card you choose and the amount of credit that is available.
 Timely payments should solve the problem though.